 I am excited about your interest in the psychology internship training program in health service psychology at the University of Kentucky Counseling Center (UKCC).
 At UKCC, the training staff believes that the internship year is a crucial part of professional development, and we appreciate that you are considering our Center for this important time in your training.

 Our internship program began its inaugural year on August 13, 2012.
 It was accredited by the American Psychological Association for 7 years in 2015.
-It will continue with its sixth class on August 7, 2017 with 4 full-time interns.
+It will continue with its seventh class on August 6, 2018 with 4 full-time interns.
 UKCC is a member of the Association of Counseling Center Training Agencies (ACCTA), and it is accredited by IACS (International Association of Counseling Services, Inc.).
 The psychology internship is a member of APPIC (#2227).
 It is 12 months, full-time, 2000 hours overall, with 500 direct clinical hours.

 From the perspective of both our staff and some of our former trainees, training is a highly valued component of the work that our staff do at UKCC, and nearly all staff are involved in the training program in some capacity.
 Interns have the opportunity to be supervised by or work alongside many members of our staff.
 Interns have a primary supervisor for individual therapy, and they also are supervised by other staff members in group therapy, assessment, supervision, outreach, and consultation.
 Connections with different staff members may also occur through work as a co-liaison to a campus department or student group, co-leader in a therapy, skills, or support group, or through observing and conducting outreach programs together.